-Founded in 1996, CASTS has served as a professional society for cardiothoracic surgeons in California.
+Founded in 1996, CASTS has served as a professional society for cardiac and thoracic surgeons in California.
 The Board of Directors and staff have promoted communications by hosting meetings and other activities.
-The California Healthcare Foundation awarded CASTS a grant in 2003, the California Cardiac Surgery Initiative (CCSI), in partnership with the California chapter of the American College of Cardiology to enhance the effectiveness of the mandatory reporting law, SB-680.
+The California Healthcare Foundation awarded CA STS a grant in 2003, the California Cardiac Surgery Initiative (CCSI), in partnership with the California chapter of the American College of Cardiology to enhance the effectiveness of the mandatory reporting law, SB-680.
 Phase I of the project (2003-2005) focused on assisting providers in complying with data collection requirements and developing infrastructure for reporting outcomes and evaluating processes of care.

 Phase II expanded the project to include all cardiac surgery procedures and interventional cardiology, now known as the California Cardiac Surgery and Intervention Project (CCSIP).
 Additional support from the Blue of Shield of California Foundation facilitated CASTS’ effort to publish outcomes from the OSHPD patient Discharge Dataset on its website, develop a regional STS report for members, and conduct site visits and information exchanges on best [practices for quality improvement.
 CA STS has contributed expertise for the CCORP Clinical Advisory Panel and technical support to OSHPD for the startup of the public reporting program.
 CA STS has engaged in outreach with surgeons, CCORP staff, information technology vendors, and hospital clinical data managers.
 The latter have attended workshops on enhancing data integrity through training and cross-hospital dialogue.